 It is imperative to note that High-street retail stores cannot be inaugurated everywhere.
 In big cities, the high rents and low returns incur more loss than profit for these brands.
 The monthly rent is more than what the cash inflow is for these brands in big cities like Delhi and Mumbai, where the mall life is preferred.

-That is why high-street retail store trends are more profitable for single-brand owners and restaurants that are found in small cities where the rent is comparatively low.
+That is why high-street retail stores trends are more profitable for single-brand owners and restaurants that are found in small cities where the rent is comparatively low.